rsjk/RandomTiming/README.md

 The testing script is testscript.py.
 The script accepts the URL of the generator to test as an argument.
 To run the script, execute "python testscript.py [URL of Generator]".
 We ran the script for each generator 10 times, generating 1000 numbers each time.
 The script checks that at least 750 numbers are unique in each run.
 Our test results are in the TestResults directory.
 Each test was successful.

 ## Deployment Instructions
-Instructions to create your own deployments of the apps.
+Each section contains instructions to create your own deployments of the apps.
 ### Java App Engine
 1. Download the code for the Java App Engine deployment
 2. Create a new project in Google Cloud Platform